Directed closure measures for networks with reciprocity: Observations on directed closure values

 \subsection{Effect of reciprocity on closure rates}

-How does reciprocity change the chance of closure?
-Observe that \win{}, \wmid{}, and \wout-wedges contain no reciprocal edges, \wrecipin{} and \wrecipout-wedges have exactly 1 reciprocal edge, and \wreciptot{} has 2 reciprocal edges.
-As the charts clearly indicate, having reciprocal edges increases the chance of closure a wedge.
-We do a comprehensive calculation on a variety of graphs in \Fig{reciprocity}.

-Consider a graph and choose $k$ from $\{0,1,2\}$.
-Fix the set of wedges with $k$ reciprocal edges, and look at the fraction of those that close (into any triangle).
-This gives the data presented in \Fig{reciprocity}.
-Observe how there is consistently a monotonic (and often dramatic) increase in closure fractions as reciprocity increases.
-The average of chance of closure for a wedge without reciprocal edges is only 3\%.
-But this number goes to 23\% if one of the edges is reciprocal and further increases to 38\% when both edges are reciprocal.
+We can see from Figures~\ref{fig:web-Google}--\ref{fig:soc-Slashdot0902} that wedges with reciprocal edges appear to close more frequently than those without.
+We do a comprehensive calculation on a variety of graphs in \Fig{reciprocity} to show what proportion of wedges with $k \in \set{0,1,2}$ reciprocal edges closes into any triangle.
+Observe the strong influence of reciprocation in the closure rates.
+The average of chance of closure for a wedge without reciprocal edges is only 3\%, but this number goes to 23\% if one of the edges is reciprocal and further increases to 38\% when both edges are reciprocal.
 This finding is consistent with the earlier reports about reciprocal edges, indicating stronger ties between two vertices~\cite{NeFoBa02,GaLo04, MiKoGuDrBh08, KwLePaMo10}.
-It also underscores how important it is to consider direction in networks.
+It also underscores how important it is to consider direction in networks since the rate of wedge closure depends on reciprocity of its edges.